In this section, you will find details of local travel surveys and wider information on travel trends and characteristics of West Sussex residents.

 - Local Sustainable Transport Fund projects in Chichester and Horsham.

 Opinion Research Services carried out these surveys on our behalf.
-They sent 5,000 surveys to residents in each location during each survey year with response rates of 26% achieved in 2015.
+They sent 5,000 surveys to residents in each location during each survey year with response rates of 26 per cent achieved in 2015.

 4 West Sussex 2011 Census